Ghent University Goes Blended

 • plans the academic calendar logically (e.g. choice of term or year-full course units, modular education, etc.);

-For the lecturer, a well-considered blend means:
+For the lecturer, a well-considered blend comprises:

-2. Activate and Motivate
+2. Activating and Motivating

 • asynchronous learning activities allow students to actively process learning contents, e.g. via specific assignments, application on a case, a self-test, interaction via a discussion forum, etc.

-3. Structure Students’ Learning Process
+3. Structuring the Students’ Learning Process

 Blended learning requires a lot of independence and self-management from students.
 In order to support students, structuring their learning process is crucial, both within the separate course units as well as at the level of the study programme.

-A lecturer provides structure by:
+A lecturer provides structure through:

-• providing clear, timely instructions;
+• clear, timely instructions;

-• creating clear expectations;
+• clear expectations;

-4. Communicate Clearly and Transparently
+4. Communicating Clearly and Transparently

 Lecturers should: